ThobiasKnudsen/verztable/README.md

 # TheHashTable
-## On avarage faster than Abseil, Ankerl and Boost's fastest hash tables in the benchmark.
-NOTE: the C++ hash tables uses FFI to interface with zig, which is a slightly degrades performance.
 A high-performance hash table for Zig, inspired by [Verstable](https://github.com/JacksonAllan/Verstable).
+It is over all faster than zigs std hash table and Abseil, Ankerl and Boost's fastest hash tables.
+See BENCHMARKS.md.
+NOTE: the benchmarking uses FFI to interface with the C++ hash tables, which degrades performance to some degree.

 ## Features